you can fly!?

 take me back

-• A Welcome by the Author of PD, Dan Ritchie
+A Welcome by the Author, Dan Ritchie

 Is this the only program I have made?
 No, in fact I have been mentioned in the Lightwave 3D community for making great plugins.
 And some of these plugins were also merged into Dogwaffle.
 As you can see, this is a tool I made for myself and perhaps you too will be able to benefit from it.
 I sure hope so.
-The bare necessities of life are expensive enough these days, it shouldn't be prohibitively expensive to just dabble with painting and drawing.
+The bare necessities of life are expensive enough these days, it shouldn't be prohibitively expensive to dabble with painting and drawing.
+I hope you'll be able to find some happiness in the art you make with the help of Dogwaffle.
+Don't be shy to share it with the rest of the Dogwaffler communities.

 My mission in life?